-The reference points CSC-n belonging to the application plane and the reference points SIP-1 and HTTP-1 belonging to the signaling control plane are relayed by the MC gateway UE between MC client on the non-3GPP device towards the MC gateway UE and the corresponding MC service server.
+The reference points CSC-n belonging to the application plane and the reference points SIP-1 and HTTP-1 belonging to the signaling control plane are transparently relayed by the MC gateway UE between MC client on the non-3GPP device towards the MC gateway UE and the corresponding MC service server.

 CSC-n, SIP-1 and HTTP-1 reference points are specified in the present specification.
 The MCX-n reference points are specified in 3GPP TS 23.379 [16], 3GPP TS 23.281 [12] and 3GPP TS 23.282 [13].